shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wallet.md

 ## What's Next?

-After integrating with the Arcana Auth SDK, a application can onboard users through social authentication and passwordless login.
+After integrating with the Arcana Auth SDK, an application can onboard users through social authentication and passwordless login.
 The application users can utilize the embedded Arcana wallet to sign blockchain transactions, transfer or send blockchain tokens, etc.

 ## See also